ga-web-dev-resources/problem-solving-user-stories-lesson/readme.md

 Once again with your table, discuss...

-- What is the minimum necessary for something to look like a duck?
+- What are the minimum requirements for something to look like a duck?

 ### Reflection